Immigration policy of the first Trump administration: 2016 campaign

 Trump has also called for tripling the number of Border Patrol agents.

 John Cassidy of The New Yorker wrote that Trump is "the latest representative of an anti-immigrant, nativist American tradition that dates back at least to the Know-Nothings" of the 1840s and 1850s.
 Trump says "it was legal immigrants who made America great," that the Latinos who have worked for him have been "unbelievable people", and that he wants a wall between the U.S. and Mexico to have a "big, beautiful door" for people to come legally and feel welcomed in the United States.

-Despite campaign promises to build a full wall, Trump later stated that he favors putting up some fences.

-In August 2017, the transcript of the January 2017 phone call between President Trump and Mexican President Enrique Peña Nieto was leaked; in the phone call, Trump conceded that he would fund the border wall, not by charging Mexico as he promised during the campaign, but through other ways.
-But Trump implored the Mexican President to stop saying publicly that the Mexican Government would not pay for the border wall.
+Throughout his 2016 campaign he described his vision of a concrete wall, 30 to 50 feet high and covering 1,000 mile of the 1,900 mile border, with the rest of the border being secured by natural barriers.
+After taking office he suggested a "steel wall with openings" so border agents could see through it; starting in 2018 he referred to it as a "steel slat barrier".